 A Maine native, raised in Biddeford, with an innate passion for stories, Emma Bouthillette started writing at a young age.
 At first she created imaginary tales with crayons.
 By kindergarten she upgraded to using an old typewriter.
 When her dad bought a word processor for his business, she commandeered it for her stories.

-Through grade school, high school and college, she pursued writing.
+Through grade school, high school, and college, she pursued writing.
 Emma earned her Bachelor of Arts in English literature from the University of New England in 2008, with a semester during her senior year spent at the Salt Institute for Documentary Studies.
 After a year writing for local weeklies, she began working at the Portland Press Herald and enrolled in University of Southern Maine’s Stonecoast program, obtaining her Master of Fine Arts in creative non-fiction writing in 2012.
-She published her first book, A Brief History of Biddeford, in 2017 and is a full time content marketing specialist for an environmental engineering firm based in Portland, Maine.
+She published her first book, A Brief History of Biddeford, in 2017.
+Since 2018, she has worked for a national environmental engineering firm as a content marketing specialist.

-If you don’t catch her on a yoga mat or with pen to paper, you can probably find Emma with her corgi Savvy, supporting local businesses, or breathing in the salty air on Fortunes Rocks Beach.
+If you don’t catch her on a yoga mat or with pen to paper, you can probably find Emma with her corgis Savvy and Glinda, supporting local businesses, or breathing in the salty air on Fortunes Rocks Beach.